IARCbioinfo/target-seq/README.md

 ## STEP 2: coverage quality control with QC3

-[QC3](https://github.com/slzhao/QC3) is a quality control tools for 3 type of data, sequencing, alignment and variant calling.
+[QC3](https://github.com/slzhao/QC3) is a quality control tools for 3 types of data: sequencing, alignment and variant calling.
 The tool has been optimized by the IARC bioinformatic platform to decrease computation time when used on target-sequencing data which generates highly covered positions.

 Command line example: